davidzweben/jumoo-docs/tm/06.reference/04. Implementation/models/TranslationValue.md

 The TranslationValue class is the working unit of translation within Translation Manager

-depending on the complexity of the property being represented a Single Translation Value may contain one or more child values.
+Depending on the complexity of the property being represented a Single Translation Value may contain one or more child values.

-for example in a simple text box there will be a single value and no InnerValues, but for something more complex like a grid editor there might be many innervalues representing each row of the grid which in turn have innervalues representing the blocks, which then might have inner values representing the properties uses (such as rich text boxes, leblender controls, etc.)
+For example in a simple text box there will be a single value and no InnerValues.
+For something more complex like a grid editor there might be many InnerValues representing each row of the grid which in turn have InnerValues representing the blocks, which then might have inner values representing the properties uses (such as rich text boxes, leblender controls, etc.).

 ```